 Think about the business you want to pursue

-One of the first things that you need to do is to identify the business that you want to pursue.
+One of the first things that you need to do is identify the business that you want to pursue.
 What are you passionate about?
 What are your skills and strengths?
 For instance, if you are currently employed as an accountant, you could start your own accounting firm.
 Many large accounting firms dominate the industry.
 However, many small accounting firms cater to specific niches, such as tax preparation or forensic accounting.
-The seasoned consultants for company formation in the UK suggest that once you have identified the business you want to start, research the industry.
+The seasoned consultants for business formation in the UK suggest that once you have identified the business you want to start, research the industry.
 Look at what the competition is doing and find a niche that you can fill.
 This means that you will need to create a unique selling proposition for your business.

 Review your employment contract